Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Roto_Toolboard.md

 *Serial connection not currently supported in Firmware

-## Power distribution
+## Power wiring

-Supply between 12V and 32V to the appropriate pins of the XT30 2+2 connector on the board, observing the correct polarity.
+Supply between 12V and 32V to the appropriate pins of the XT30 2+2 power connector on the Toolboard through a fuse and observing the correct polarity.
+Inline blade fuse holders are readily available, pick the lowest rated fuse appropriate for your heater and motor current draw.

 > If you use a relay to control VIN power to the board, ie the power supply is already switched on, and a relay is used to turn on power to the board, you should use an inrush current limiter wired in series with VIN.
 See the [section on Inrush current here](https://docs.duet3d.com/en/User_manual/Connecting_hardware/Power_choosing#inrush-current){target=_blank}.
 >